ManApart/quest-command/notes.md

 - Check all activator targets reference actual items / locations etc
 - Check all behavior receipies have params that match their assigned behaviors
 - Requiring default params breaks everything since params don't override other params, have to remove param satisfied test > is there another way to check variables at compile time?
+- Check for duplicate names (across items and activators)
+- Check all targets reference valid events etc (triggers and trigger events)

 #### Command ideas
 - Search - skill based, finds scope that's hidden